 Application for Federal Assistance SF-424

 16. Congressional Districts Of:

-a, Applicant 1 b, Program/Project 1
+a, Applicant 1 b.
+Program/Project 1

-Attach an additional list of Program/Project Congressional Districts if needed,
+Attach an additional list of Pro ram/Project Congressional Districts if needed.

 Add Attachment Delete Attachment View Attachment

 17. Proposed Project:

 a.
-Start Date: 07/01/2022 b.
+Start Date: 07/01/20 b.
 End Date: 06/30/2024

 18. Estimated Funding (\$):

 a.
-Federal 363, 857.00
+Federal 363,857.00

 b.
 Applicant

-c, State
+c.
+State

 d.
 Local

-e Other
+e.
+Other

 f.
 Program Income

 g.
 TOTAL 363,857.00

-19. Is Application Subject to Review By State Under Executive Order 12372 Process?
+19. Is Application Subjec to Review By State Under Executive Order 12372 Process?

 a.
 This application was made available to the State under the Executive Order 12372 Process for review on

 b.
 Program is subject to E.O.
 12372 but has not been selected by the State for review.

-C. Program is not covered by E.O.
+C. Program is not cover ed by E.O.
 12372.

-20. Is the Applicant Delinquent On Any Federal Debt?
+l uent On Any Federal Debt?
 (If "Yes," provide explanation in attachment.)

-☐ Yes ☐ No
+Yes No

-If "Yes", provide explanation and attach
+If "Yes", provide explanation

-Add Attachment Delete Attachment View Attachment
+Add Attachment Delete Attachment View, Attachment

-21. By signing this application, I certify (1) to the statements contained in the list of certifications and (2) that the statements herein are true, complete and accurate to the best of my knowledge.
-I also provide the required assurances and agree to comply with any resulting terms if I accept an award.
-I am aware that any false, fictitious, or fraudulent statements or claims may subject me to criminal, civil, or administrative penalties.
+herein are true, complete comply with any resulting ation, I certify (1) to the statements contained in the list of certifications and (2) that the statements and accurate to the best of my knowledge.
+I also provide the required assurances and agree to erms if I accept an award.
+I am aware that any false, fictitious, or fraudulent statements or claims may I, or administrative penalties.
 (U.S. Code, Title 18, Section 1001)

-At The Address of the
+" I AGREE , or administrative penalties.
+(0.0. code, This 10, occitor 1001)

+d assurances, or an internet site where you may obtain this list, is contained in the announcement or agency

-The list of certifications and assurances, or an internet site where you may obtain this list, is contained in the announcement or agency specific instructions.
+specific instructions. d assurances, or an internet site where you may obtain this list, is contained in the announcement or agency

-Authorized Representative:
+Authorized Representative Authorized Representative:

 Prefix: First Name: Andy

 Middle Name:

 Last Name: Kitzrow

-Suffix:
+Suffix: Suffix:

 Title: Acting City Administrator

 Telephone Number: 410-548-3100 Fax Number:

 Email: akitzrow@salisbury.md

-Signature of Authorized Representative:
+Signature of Authorized Representative: Date Signed: